-Automobile manufacturers doing business in Minnesota must offer consumers an arbitration program which considers consumers' warranty related disputes.
+Automobile manufacturers doing business in Minnesota must offer consumers an arbitration program located in the State of Minnesota which considers consumers' warranty related disputes.

 A manufacturer's arbitration program provides consumers a fast and simple way to resolve disputes.
 Arbitrators can consider arguments based on the lemon law.
 But, an arbitrator is not a judge and is not required to apply the law the way a court would.